 Conversely, at high sample concentrations, the detector will saturate.
 As a consequence, you will lose sensitivity for your assay.

 Many plate readers on the market require the need to adjust the gain on either a ‘high sample’ or ‘low sample’ prior to reading your plate.
 As a result, you have to read your plate more than once to be able to detect both limits of the range, which is time-consuming and doesn’t work if your assay is kinetic.

 How does the Hidex Sense work?

-To truly improve dynamic range, the Hidex Sense utilizes a feature called autogain.
+To truly improve dynamic range, the Hidex Sense utilises a feature called autogain.
 This autogain capability automatically adjusts the lamp power for each well.
 As a user, you do not have to do anything.
 Before each well measurement, one extra flash is generated to check the signal level.

 The flash lamp is then automatically adjusted accordingly to this initial signal.
 The well result is then automatically normalised to the actual lamp power.